zachleat/zachleat.com/web/_posts/2019-06-26-css-tricks-web-fonts.md

 **Second Stage**

 - Fancy OpenType features (Ligatures, Fractions, Subscript and Superscript, etc)
     - OpenType features are some of the coolest web font tech and they largely go unused.
-Worse, if you’re using loading Rubik from Google Fonts they prune most of them out!
+Worse, if you’re loading Rubik from Google Fonts they prune most of them out!
 However, these features are clearly all Nice To Haves™ and as such we’ve deferred them to our second stage load.
 - Hinting: extra instructions to fit individual glyphs to the available pixel grid
     - This may be a contentious choice as Mac OS largely ignores hinting so it isn’t used.
     - Some have argued that as screen resolutions get finer, hinting is increasingly unnecessary.
 You may even be tempted to hide this behind a [`resolution` media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/resolution)—but note that hinting (when used) is still important for small font sizes, which may or may not be relevant to your design.